 Cinnamon Cream Cheese Icing

 4 Ounces of light or regular cream cheese

 2 Teaspoons of vanilla extract

 1/2 Teaspoon of nutmeg

 Dissolve yeast into hot water.
 While yeast is dissolving combine sugar melted butter, salt, and egg into a large bowl.
 Mix in two cups of flour and then mix in yeast + water mixture.
+Stir in warm milk to dough mixture.
 Mix in remaining flour until dough is easy to handle.
 The dough should be elastic but not sticky.
 Sprinkle flour over a large surface and knead for 5-10 minutes.
 Place in a large well-greased bowl (I sprayed mine with Pam) and cover with two clean dish towels without touching the dough.
 Place in a dry area for an hour to double in size.

 Preheat oven to 350 degrees Fahrenheit.
 While dough is rising, heat a medium saute pan over medium-low heat and melt 2 tablespoons of butter.
 Add in apples, 1/2 cup of brown sugar, 1 teaspoon of cinnamon, and crushed pecans.
 Cook for 5-10 minutes or until apples have softened.

 Punch down the dough and roll out into a large 15×9 rectangle on a floured surface.
 Spread evenly with apple pecan mixture, cubed butter, cinnamon sugar mixture, and roll (on the 15 inch side)!
 Cut slices about 1 1/2 inches thick and arrange close together in a greased casserole dish.
 Bake for 25-30 minutes or until lightly golden.